Blackfin triplefin

-Helcogramma fuscopinna, known commonly as the blackfin triplefin, is a species of triplefin blenny in the genus Helcogramma.
+The blackfin triplefin (Helcogramma fuscopinna) is a species of triplefin blenny in the genus Helcogramma.
 It was described by Wouter Holleman in 1982.
 This species occurs between 0 and 50 m in the western Indian Ocean along the eastern coast of Africa from KwaZulu Natal to northern Kenya and east to the Maldives, living on rock surfaces and beneath ledges.